catsclaw/triumphweb/content/play/blurbs.md

 support the Triumphs from your own Canton but this year the volunteers, whilst putting a brave face on things, do not seem to have what it takes to beat the semi-professionals from Cantons 1 and 8.
 Both lack the killer instinct that typifies a Victor.
-You are very close to Barley Cropper, who has to serve as mentor.
+You are very close to **Barley Cropper**, who has to serve as mentor.
 You worry about them as they have become jaded over time and are only a shadow of their former self.
 During the Games you both understand that you have to keep a distance from each other.
 It wouldn’t do for someone to get the